 Green, laidback Malanda is where we based ourselves.
 We set up in Lake Eacham caravan park and enjoyed coffee in their fabulous cafe Fronds.
 Many attractions are in striking distance of Malanda.

 Yungaburra is a traveller’s delight.
 The town dates back to 1890 and has 18 charming heritage listed buildings.
 Cafes, a fabulous bookshop, galleries, hotel and bnbs line the streets.
 Bright swathes of flowers, large trees and wide streets complete a very pretty picture.
 For those planning a trip to Cairns, Yungaburra is only 70 kms away.

-Herberton Historical Village is on 16 acres, has 60 restored buildings, resembles a tin mining town and was a fascinating place to visit.
-Normally, I would pass this sort of thing off as a tourist trap, but this wasn’t the case at all.
-The sheer size of the diverse collections – cars, tractors, toys, groceries, pharmaceutical, even a school, means half a day passes quickly.
+Herberton Historical Village on 16 acres, has 60 fabulous restored buildings, resembles a tin mining town and was well worth every minute of the three hours we spent here.
+Normally, I would pass this sort of thing off as a tourist trap, but the sheer size of the diverse collections – homestead, cars, tractors, toys, groceries, pharmaceutical, even a school, means time passes quickly.

 In Ravenshoe we called into the pub; met a couple of locals who are long time timber cutters, ordered drinks from the ever smiling, young Argentinian female bartender all the while immersing ourselves in the powerful twangy vocals of Charley Pride.
 It made for a good couple of cultural hours.

 Our final stop was Innisfail where bananas grow by the mega ton and art deco buildings dominate.